9 simple ways to support women in tech, software, and IT

 Develop a support network

-In a male-dominated field like tech, women can easily feel isolated and risk burnout.
-Developing a support network gives them an outlet to ask questions, share their struggles, seek advice, and find support.
+In a male-dominated field like tech, a female employee can easily feel isolated and risk burnout.
+Developing a support network provides an outlet to ask questions, share struggles, seek advice, and find support.
 Luckily, there’s no shortage of communities dedicated to women in tech.

 Amplify female voices